Daniel Kahn & the Painted Bird: History

 Daniel Kahn was born on September 11, 1978, in Detroit, Michigan.
-He attended the University of Michigan, where he studied Theater, Playwriting, Poetry and Politics.
-After graduating, Daniel moved to New Orleans where he was first introduced to modern Jewish music.
-He then went on to live and perform in Detroit, New York and Michigan.
+He studied theatre and writing at the University of Michigan.
+After graduating, Kahn moved to New Orleans where he worked as a bar pianist and was first introduced to modern Jewish music.
+The name of the band comes from the title of the novel The Painted Bird by Jerzy Kosiński.

 Musical style

-Daniel Kahn coined the word "Verfremdungsklezmer", meaning "alienation klezmer music", to describe their music, in reference to Bertolt Brecht's theory of Verfremdungseffekt.
+Daniel Kahn coined the word "Verfremdungsklezmer", meaning "alienation klezmer", to describe their music, in reference to Bertolt Brecht's theory of Verfremdungseffekt.
 The group describes their music as "a mixture of Klezmer, radical Yiddish song, political cabaret and folk punk", and it has been compared to the music of Tom Waits and Woody Guthrie.